z00logist/linguistics-thesaurus/Thesaurus/Language/Inner-Structure/Phonetics/Core/International-Phonetic-Alphabet.md

 ## Components

-The IPA is made up of:

 - Symbols for consonants that reflect different places and manners of articulation.
 - Symbols for vowels that show variations in tongue position and lip rounding.
 - Diacritics that modify sounds to show features like nasalization, length, or tone.

 ## Usage

-The IPA has several practical applications:

 - In linguistics, it is used for phonetic transcription and the detailed study of speech sounds.
 - For language learners, it helps illustrate accurate pronunciation.